10 Thought Provoking & Inspiring Poems About Life, Desires, Struggles, and Resilience

 These words I’m saying so much begin to lose meaning:

 Existence, emptiness, mountain, straw:

 10| “The Road Not Taken” by Robert Frost

 ‘The Road Not Taken’ makes you think about the road lesser traveled.
-Should you go with the flow or choose the one for youself and go it alone?
+Should you go with the flow or choose the one for yourself and go it alone?
 Our lifeline is full of crises and decisions we have to make.
 How do we make the right choice?

-Frost’s poem tells us that there isn’t really a lesser traveled road and that our life is made by chance and our choices we make on the road.
+Frost’s poem tells us that there isn’t really a lesser traveled road and that our life is made by chance and the choices we make on the road.
 One thing it does really well; makes you want to choose as many right decisions you can and be honest about those decisions with yourself.
 So when the time comes that you look back at your life you won’t be hypocritical or be filled with regrets.